SethSterlin/BigMart-Sales-Prediction/README.md

 **Bottom line:**
 **Executives should reasonably expect **~2.5K sales per outlet**, with XGBoost providing the most decision-relevant estimate.**

+---

+## Business Insights

+- **Outlet characteristics drive sales more than product attributes.**
+  XGBoost reveals that outlet type and outlet size are the strongest sales drivers, indicating that *where* a product is sold matters more than *what* is sold.

+- **Medium-sized supermarkets deliver the best sales efficiency.**
+  Medium outlets consistently outperform small and large ones, suggesting an optimal balance between customer traffic and operational efficiency.

+- **Sales behavior is highly non-linear.**
+  Linear models fail to capture high-sales scenarios, while XGBoost reduces prediction error by ~50%, proving that real-world retail demand requires non-linear modeling.

+- **Price matters, but not alone.**
+  Higher-priced items still perform well when supported by the right outlet format, confirming price sensitivity without eliminating premium demand

+---

 ## Recommendation & Business Usage

 Based on the sales prediction results from both models: